willfindlay/4109-midterm-practice/practice.md

 3. Explain one situation when the shift cipher gives you prefect security?
 (That is, you cannot determine the secret key with probability greater than 1/26.)

+You would probably have to be encrypting nonsense.
+At the very least, no frequency analysis should yield any keys that are more probable than others.
+This is hugely impractical; as soon as the caesar cipher is used for anything practical, it completely breaks.

 4. Briefly explain the following (giving a possible real-world example for each if you can):